MatheusMoura2000/Read-Me-generator-hw9/README.md

 # hw7
 hw 7
-user created a read me generator
+allows user created a read me generator

+running short on time so did not make video.